tdwg/website/conferences/2024/sessions/index.md

  * AI-based biodiversity data extraction and normalisation techniques
  * AI-driven metadata management and ontology development for biodiversity data

-In this session there will be a closing that compares topics from presentations this year to presentations given last year to spark discussion how much the field and utilization has evolved since TDWG last convened."
+In this session there will be a closing that compares topics from presentations this year to presentations given last year to spark discussion how much the field and utilization has evolved since TDWG last convened.

 ## SYM16 Exploring and Enhancing Collections Metadata with the Global Registry of Scientific Collections (GRSciColl)